maxensas/xiletrade/README.md

 ## Main features provided by Xiletrade :
 * FAST and customisable price check for ALL items in-game by using a small and smooth user interface.
-* BULK item exchange feature (all currencies) to allow fast market checks and allow whisper trades on POE.
+* Bulk item exchange feature (all currencies) to allow fast market checks and whisper trades through POE.
-* LINKED with poe.ninja (instant pricing), poe.wiki and poeprices to help pricing items and retreive more informations about live market.
+* Linked with poe.ninja, poe.wiki, poe.prices and poedb to help pricing items and retrieve more informations about related items.
-* Features WITHOUT automation : whisper in-game trades from external website / fast TCP logout / Updates / customizables messages, chat commands and more...
+* Features WITHOUT automation : Fast TCP logout / Updates / Custom hotkeys & chat messages, chat commands and more.
-* Quick access to settings to modify automatic form selections.
+* Quick access to settings to modify automatic form selections for price checks behaviour.
-* Designed to respect behaviours of the official trade website in order to avoid abuse (fetching limited data... no spam).
+* Designed to respect rules set by the official trade website in order to avoid abuses (limited data recovery and requests over time).

 ## Languages - [sample](https://github.com/maxensas/xiletrade/blob/master/LANGUAGES.md) :
 * Work with all PoE releases : Global, Garena and Tencent.